XcapeEst/xCape-config/README.md

 - Adds crosshairs that change their style depending on whether you are using primary, secondary or melee weapons!

-- Removes domination sounds.

 - Adds a few killsounds which you can choose from.
 These hit and killsounds have comments in the metadata, which describe the sound origin.

+- Removes domination sounds.

+- Removes damage particles.

+- Removes explosion particles.

+- Uses Madness Combat death killsound.

 - Default viewmodel FOV is set to 110 inside the class_default.cfg to reset it after the medigun sets it to 180.